 A charitable donation is a donation to a nonprofit organization that is tax-deductible.

-You can write a check, give a gift card, or arrange for your contribution to be taken from your credit card bill, as long as the charity is registered with the IRS so you can claim the donation on your taxes.
+You can write a check, give a gift card, or arrange for your charitable donation to be taken from your credit card bill, as long as the charity is registered with the IRS so you can claim the donation on your taxes.
 This option has no IT-specific aspects, but companies of all kinds have used it to save on taxes in the past.

 When compared to larger companies, small companies often face unique challenges.
 Their revenue is lower, and their profit margins are more diminutive.
 Companies in the IT industry are no different.
 Thus, you must save money on taxation whenever possible.